 General Education Assessment Project at the University of Colorado Denver is a

-provost-funded, four-year project begun in the fall of 2011 that aims to
+provost-funded, four-year project begun in the fall of 2011 that aimed to

 advance teaching and learning by engaging faculty in the development of learning

-project team consists of the two project directors, Kenneth Wolf (Office of
+project team consisted of the two project directors, Kenneth Wolf (Office of

-Assessment) and Jeff Franklin (Dean’s Office, CLAS), and approximately forty
+Assessment) and Jeff Franklin (Associate Vice Chancellor, Undergraduate Experiences), and approximately forty

 faculty members working in nine general education core areas.
 For each core